Psychiatric Service Dogs for College Students — ADA Campus Rights Guide

-Michigan college students with qualifying psychiatric disabilities have ADA-protected rights to bring their Psychiatric Service Dog to all campus areas — classrooms, dining halls, labs, and libraries — at U-M Ann Arbor, MSU, Wayne State, WMU, GVSU, EMU, and Oakland University.
+College students with qualifying psychiatric disabilities have ADA-protected rights to bring their Psychiatric Service Dog to all campus areas — classrooms, dining halls, labs, and libraries — at public and private universities across all 50 states.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |